 After touring for several years with the Foxes, I went on to play on the road and in the studio with such artists as Big Kenny (Big & Rich,) Wynonna, Chase Rice, Don Gallardo, Cale Tyson, Kelsey Waldon, Kink Ador, Janelle and the Gentleman, Kaylyn Scardefield, Bobby McGrath, Harold Allen, Birdcloud, Maureen Murphy, Meghan Linsey, most recently Ashley McBryde just to name just a few.

-As of August 2018 I'm back to the freelance life.
-I'm doing sessions, random shows, and working on a couple of solo projects as well.
-I'm always up for new work.
+As of September 2018 I'm playing guitar for the incomparable Ian Noe, and we tour A LOT.
+When I’m home I do sessions, random shows, and work on a couple of solo projects as well.
+I'm always up for new gigs.
 If you want me involved in something just drop me a line.